Top Advanced Linux Commands: Way To become an administrator

 How advanced linux commands are important for admin?

 The task of a system administrator is to make sure that the system is working accurately.
-To perform administrative tasks such as troubleshooting, maintaining computer servers and networks, and monitoring the processes, you must know linux advanced commands.
+To perform administrative tasks such as troubleshooting, maintaining computer servers and networks, and monitoring the processes, you must know Linux advanced commands.

-As a prerequisite, you should also know the basic set of commands in Linux.
+• You should also know the basic set of commands in Linux.
 You can learn them in one of the hands-on labs we have.

 Advanced Linux commands